 Graduates of the Summer Program will have experienced substantial preparation for high-level graduate work in economics and other social sciences.
 As a result, they will be able to successfully advance to becoming leading researchers in economics and the social sciences more generally.
 A greater diversity of backgrounds in the profession will shape the focus and scope of leading professional scholarship, which will benefit not just this body of research, but also society at large.

-Michigan State University Selected by AEA
+Howard University Selected by AEA